MarkAnderson166/Cosc320_Group_Project/Assessment Documents/Assessment 3 - Final Project Report/Final Project Report.md

 - rounded edges, general aesthetics
 - error messages should appear when it gets a unit that doesn't belong

+- The student data from calista has some 'interesting' characteristics.
+  Most data extracted from the large .csv we were given requires 'cleaning-up' as it is read.
+Most arrays our functions are reading are counting white space, dots, dashes and commers as array entries.
+  One particular escaped tab character '\r' caused develpoment problems repeatedly. ( on the 'Unit Sets (Non-Completed)\r' field )

+- There is a long a standing graphical bug that seems to detatch the triester unit 'containers' from the header.
+Resulting in them growing when they don't need to.
+This became much more obvious once the green highlighting was added - that slight gap under the trimester header is not suposed to be there.
+-
+- There was a long standing bug with the unit list counters not resetting upon reloading a new .csv ( load the same student twice to reset ).
+This bug was found and corrected very late in the project.
+It was related to a work around for units appearing in 2 different lists. - that work-around was already redundant when it was found to be causing this bug.

 ## Quality testing report.
 - need to do some research about how to do this